Elderly woman attacked, sexually assaulted in Delhi | Law-Order

 The Delhi Police tweeted: ''On Sunday, a written complaint of theft of mobile phone from a house in Tilak Nagar was received from the daughter of a senior citizen, after which FIR under relevant sections was promptly registered.'' ''Today, sexual assault has been further alleged by the complainant.
 Relevant sections of law have been added in the FIR and investigation taken up.
 Victim being provided counselling and all necessary assistance,'' it said.

-Police said according to family members, the man broke into the house and when he was spotted by the elderly woman and questioned, he said he worked for a gas agency and was called for at the house for work.
+Police said that according to family members, the man broke into the house and when he was spotted by the elderly woman and questioned, he said he worked for a gas agency and was called to the house for work.

 When the woman found him to be suspicious and tried to raise an alarm, he attacked her, sexually assaulted her and stole her mobile phone, they told police.